ejohansson13/concepts_explained/UNet/UNet.md

 ![An end-to-end convolution example of convolution between a 6x6 matrix and a 3x3 convolutional layer](/UNet/Images/convolution_with_calculations.png)

+It's important to mention that the kernel values will be learned through training of the network and will be updated throughout the learning process.
+We can initialize the kernel values, but the network will take responsibility itself to learn the best values that allow it to best learn important features in the training data.
 We take the 3x3 kernel given above and perform convolution between the kernel and the portion of the matrix it is above at a given moment.
 All we are doing here is multiplying one element of our matrix subset with the corresponding kernel element.
 Here, it's -1(1) + 2(2) + -3(3) + 4(0) + 5(1) + -6(0) + 7(1) + -8(2) + 9(3) = 37.
 We add up each product and the sum for this matrix subset becomes the first element in our output matrix.
 Here, that's 37.
 We repeat this thoughout our input matrix until we have a complete output.
 Think of a kaleidoscope.
 We have an optical instrument which can be rotated to produce changing optical effects until we have the complete picture.
 Our input matrix is the colored glass at the bottom.
 Our kernel takes the role of the mirrors within the kaleidoscope that we rotate to better understand the glass we're looking at.
 <p align="center" width="100%">
   Initially, we see one stage of the picture. <br>
   <img src="/UNet/Images/cwc_first_stage.png" alt="First stage of a convolution operation between a matrix and a kernel" width="25%">